The Best Turntable Cartridges

 What is a turntable cartridge?

-How often should I replace my turntable cartridge?
+How do I know if I need to replace my cartridge?

-The main types are moving magnet (MM) and moving coil (MC), each offering different sound characteristics and price points.
+There are two main types: moving magnet (MM) and moving coil (MC) cartridges, each offering different sound characteristics and performance.

 How do I install a turntable cartridge?